 Here’s an example of RWD:

-Advantages of Responsive Design:
+Benefits of Responsive Design:

-Differences between Responsive Web Design and Adaptive Web Design:
+Difference between Responsive Web Design and Adaptive Web Design:

 RWD and AWD are closely related:

-- Images in RWD are context-aware.
+- RWD images are context-aware.

-Main Components of Responsive Website Design:
+Key Elements of Responsive Website Design:

-Responsive Web Design has three main components:
+Responsive Web Design comprises three primary elements:

-Responsive Web Design Examples
+Examples of Responsive Web Design

 Example #1)